Ken Goldstein and Howard Glasser

 The Nicht I Went Tae Jeannies

-Made and sung by Willy Whyte, a good friend of Jeannie & Isaac
+A new song naming the people there, made and sung by Willy Whyte, a good friend of Jeannie & Isaac

 The Yowie Wi The Crookit Horn